Back

 Is there enough research being done for your type of cancer?

-I definitely think there is always room for more research.
-And I understand because it's a rare cancer and it's not as common that there are so many cancers that have much more priority just due to obviously the diagnosis with other people in the numbers a lot higher.
-So in that in that aspect, I understand that there isn't enough research so far.
-But then in the perspective of a person that’s had it and is going through the remission of it, then obviously I would love for it to be.
-You know, there would be much more research if I could change and have more answers for people instead of people trying to find their own answers to try and help themselves or potentially family and family members are going through it, then yes, definitely.
+So in that aspect, I understand that there isn't enough research so far.
+But then in the perspective of a person that’s had it and is going through the remission of it, then obviously I would love for it to be, you know, there would be much more research if I could change it and have more answers for people instead of people trying to find their own answers to try and help themselves or potentially family members are going through it, then yes, definitely.
 I would love for it to have much more research for it.

 And would you be willing to donate a tissue to the biobank to further research?

-Oh, definitely.
-One hundred percent.
-I would if I had the chance, I would definitely be one of the first people, if I could to donate some tissue just to help.
-Because if it means I can help someone else and find more research out, then I will do whatever I can to because I would never want to see anyone go through this without with the unanswered questions of what their what they can be to help.
+Because if it means I can help someone else and find more research out, then I will do whatever I can to because I would never want to see anyone go through this with the unanswered questions of what there can be to help.

 Any final words or advice you would like to share?